Truth and Reconciliation Commission of Canada: CBC assessment

+As of 10 May 2025, the CBC has marked the following 24 calls to action as "in progress":

 Final report

 In December 2015, the TRC released its final report.
-The report was based upon primary and secondary source research undertaken by the commission and testimonies collected from residential school survivors during TRC events.
+The report was based on primary and secondary source research undertaken by the commission and testimonies collected from residential school survivors during TRC events.
 The final report summarized the work of the TRC and included the following sections: